 Winter is on its way.
 For most of the country, fall signals the end of the growing season and end to all that yard work.
 But here, we are blessed with mild winters.
 Unfortunately, that means we have to worry about and maintain our yards pretty much year-round.
 Here is a list of helpful tips to get you started on your fall lawn care checklist.

 Our rainy season keeps our lawns regularly hydrated from April – August.
-In the fall and winter is when things start to dry up in Florida.
+In the fall and winter is when things start to dry up.
 If you are on a watering schedule it’s time to increase how much you are watering.
 A lawn needs at least an inch of water per week.
 With a well-maintained and automatic irrigation system, you can provide your lawn the water it needs.

 Mow Less But Keep Mowing

-In Florida, most of our lawns are composed of warm-season grasses.
+Most of our lawns are composed of warm-season grasses.
 Warm-season grasses are grasses that do their growing in the summer.
 From October through March, warm-season grasses slow down and go dormant.
 Even though your grass might not seem like it’s growing, you should still mow once in a while.
 You don’t have to mow as frequently as you did in the summer but you shouldn’t stop.
 About twice a month is enough to keep your grass at 2 ½ – 3 inches